dzenanz/scipy_proceedings/papers/konstantinos_ntatsis/itkelastix.rst

 The original and still-supported method to utilize ``elastix`` and ``transformix`` are command line executables.
 This approach offers the advantage of external dependency independence, which ensures ease of deployment.
 However, one limitation of this executable-based approach is its reliance on file input/output (I/O) operations.
 To address this limitation and enable more efficient in-memory operations, a C++ API was developed for ``elastix`` and ``transformix``.
 This API follows the paradigm established by ITK and its processing filters.
 By adopting this design approach, ``elastix`` and ``transformix`` gained the ability to perform operations directly in memory.
 This enhancement provides users with greater flexibility and efficiency in their image registration workflows.

 To further accommodate the needs of the users in the continuously developing scientific computing ecosystem, wrappings of the C++ code to other languages was developed in the form SimpleElastix :cite:`marstal2016simpleelastix`, which still exists as part of the SimpleITK :cite:`lowekamp2013design` package.
-Recently, we have started working on a python-specific ``elastix`` wrapping, ``itk-elastix``, a continuously expanding collection of jupyter examples and its integration with other scientific processing libraries or visualization software.
+Recently, we have started working on a python-specific ``elastix`` wrapping, ``itk-elastix``, a continuously expanding collection of jupyter :cite:`jupyter` examples and its integration with other scientific processing libraries or visualization software.
 We will discuss these aspects in the remainder of this paper.

 ``itk-elastix``: python wrapping
 --------------------------------